EGI-Federation/documentation/content/en/internal/helpdesk/ggus-support-staff-guide/_index.md

   and can’t be selected in the drop-down list menu.
 - assigned: this status is set automatically and can't be selected in the drop-down list menu.
-After a ticket is assigned to a support unit, this unit is informed via e-mail about the ticket assignment.
+After a ticket is assigned to a support unit, this unit is informed via email about the ticket assignment.
 - in progress: support staff who work on the ticket should change status to “in progress”.
 This is necessary to announce that somebody is taking care of this ticket and is working on it.